 Our success as a business depends, in large part, on our ability to provide a consistently high-quality digital experience to consumers via our relationships and infrastructure for the distribution and delivery of online media generally.
 There is no guarantee that our relationships and infrastructure will not experience problems or other performance issues, which could seriously impair the quality and reliability of our delivery of digital media to end users.
 For example, we primarily use two content delivery networks, or CDNs, to deliver content to end users.
 If one or both of these CDNs were to experience sustained technical failures, it could cause delays in our service and we could lose customers.
 If we do not accurately predict our infrastructure capacity requirements, our customers could experience service outages or service degradation that may subject us to financial penalties and liabilities and result in customer losses.
 In the past we have, on limited occasions, suffered temporary interruptions of certain aspects of our service, including our customers' ability to upload new content into our system, our customers' ability to access administrative control of their accounts, and our ability to deliver content to end users in certain geographic locations.
-These service interruptions have required us to provide service credits to customers.
-We cannot guarantee that service interruptions of our service or the impact of such interruptions on our customers.
+These service interruptions were the results of human error, hardware and software failures or failures of third-party networks.
+On a limited number of occasions, these service interruptions have required us to provide service credits to customers.
+We cannot guarantee that service interruptions will not occur again or predict the duration of interruptions of our service or the impact of such interruptions on our customers.
 Failures and interruptions of our service may impact our reputation, result in our payment of compensation or service credits to our customers, result in loss of customers and adversely affect our financial results and ability to grow our business.
-In addition, if our hosting infrastructure capacity fails to keep pace with increased sales or if our delivery capabilities fail, customers may experience delays as we seek to obtain additional capacity or enable alternative delivery capability, which could harm our reputation and adversely affect our revenue
+In addition, if our hosting infrastructure capacity fails to keep pace with increased